Top Four IT Challenges in Financial Services: What You Need to Know

 • Escalating vendor software support costs.
 Support renewal costs go up with every new agreement and typically offer less in terms of coverage as time goes on, until eventually no support is available at any price.
 However, keeping active support is also a necessity (and, in many cases, a regulatory requirement).
 This leads many institutions to think paying more and constantly upgrading are the only options.

 • Difficulty and expense of achieving interoperability.
-Financial institutions spend significant chunks their IT budgets maintaining current software and preparing established systems to work alongside newly introduced software.
+Financial institutions spend significant chunks of their IT budgets maintaining current software and preparing established systems to work alongside newly introduced software.
 As with support costs, the lack of apparent options leads organizations to believe they must keep spending.

 • Software license audits and associated costs.
 Software license audits are a fact of life when financial institutions purchase software from megavendors like IBM.
 The associated costs can quickly drive up the total cost of owning on-premises solutions.